ViktoriaMiroshnichenko/slow/README.md

 "Resembles" is often used when there is a visual or noticeable similarity between two things.
 New text from Idea 16.11one more conflict 4.10 11 45

-ьлавдльвдльвлд
+"Resembles" is often used when there is a visual or noticeable similarity between two things. new line 16^42
+17 14 for 123conflict
-for conflict858598474646455
+for conflict578457
+@param i The index of the Fibonacci number to calculate1 one more conflict 4.10 11 45 for conflict858598475775
-In computing and technology
-or technology to another.
-For example, transitioning from traditional software to cloud-based solutions. conflict 16 43 github new new new conflict 345678678678 new conflict 10 4 76543 75858696979 new changes 987 new line 16^4
+In computing and technology, a transition may or technology to another.
+For example, transitioning from traditional software to cloud-based solutions. new new new conflict new conflict 10 4 76543 75858696979 new changes 987 new line 16^4